Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Acknowledgments

 We thank all physician participants in our user study.
-We thank Sunho Kim, Yiqi Yan, Mayur Mallya, and Shahab Aslani for their generous support and helpful discussions.
-This study was funded by BC Cancer Foundation-BrainCare BC Fund, and was enabled in part by support provided by NVIDIA and Compute Canada (www.computecanada.ca).
+We thank Sunho Kim, Yiqi Yan, Mayur Mallya, Shahab Aslani, Ben Cardoen, and Hanene Ben Yedder for their technical support and helpful discussions.
+We thank the reviewers for their time, efforts, and insightful comments.
+This research was supported by the BC Cancer Foundation-BrainCare Fund, and Borealis AI through the Borealis AI Global Fellowship Award.
+This research was also enabled in part by the computational resources provided by NVIDIA and the Digital Research Alliance of Canada (alliancecan.ca).